mGuv/Advent2020/README.md

 This is my attempt at solving all the problems presented by Advent of Code 2020.

+## Installation

+- Install .NET 5 SDK, as I haven't wrapped this in a docker container yet
+- Checkout this repository

 ## Usage

 This year, the application needs to run entirely with command arguments.
+So navigate to the `./Runner/` folder and use `dotnet run`.

 ### p